 Recognize this little Prince?
 CBS Minnesota uncovers 1970 interview with the music icon at age 11.

-Deep in CBS Minnesota's video archives, lay a piece of footage that would prove to be iconic – once it was unearthed 52 years after it was filmed.
-The station, WCCO, was covering the Minnesota Public School teacher strike in 1970, and a reporter interviewed kids as teachers picketed.
-One of those kids may look familiar – because he grew up to be a music legend.
+Deep in CBS Minnesota's video archives lay a piece of footage that would prove to be iconic — once it was unearthed 52 years after it was filmed.
+In 1970, the station, WCCO, was covering the Minnesota Public School teacher strike and a reporter interviewed kids as teachers picketed.
+One of those kids may look familiar — because he grew up to be a music legend.

 WCCO Production Manager Matt Liddy found out about the restored footage and decided to screen it.
 "I grew up in Minneapolis, so all I cared about was looking at cool old buildings from the place I grew up.
 Did I recognize my old school?
 Did I recognize any landmarks?"
 Liddy said.